 Talking about money, Revue offers a free forever plan for 1 user with up to 200 subscribers.
-If you need more, there’s a $5/month Pro plan for 1 user with up to 1,500 subscribers, custom logo, custom colors, and domain.
+If you need more, there’s a $5/month Pro premium plan for 1 user with up to 1,500 subscribers, custom logo, custom colors, and domain.

-Team plan, which is for unlimited users with up to 10,000 subscribers, custom colors, custom logo, and domain is available for $25/month.
+The team plan, which is for unlimited users with up to 10,000 subscribers, custom colors, custom logos, and the domain is available for $25/month.

-I do not recommend that you use Revue as your main email marketing services- because Revue does not have autoresponders.
+I do not recommend that you use Revue as your main email marketing service- because Revue does not have autoresponders.
 But, you can use it for a small list, alongside your main email marketing plan.